 My friend Sheldon lived in Peacock Court, although I don’t think we played and hung around together as much as we had before.
-Kid friendships tend to drift back and forth like that, I think.
+Kid friendships tended to drift back and forth like that.

 I was curious about Sheldon’s background.
-He told me that he was a Haida native from a bear clan.
-I had no concept of my own heritage at the time, and his sense of identity made me feel like I was sort of unrooted by comparison.
+I think he told me that he was Haida, and from a bear clan.
+I had no concept of my own heritage at the time, and Sheldon’s immediate sense of identity made me feel like I was sort of unrooted by comparison.
 His bear clan sounded cool.

-Sheldon had an older brother that I thought was a bit of a tough character.
-He scared me.
+Sheldon had an older brother whom I thought was a bit of a tough character, and he scared me.
 He was the same guy I mistakenly had thought had mugged me the previous year, although that event seemed to have been forgotten by everyone.

-I’d have never thought it was possible, but the extra-large nickels must have done the trick, because not long afterwards, I watched Sheldon walk up the lane from the laundry building with a huge black garbage bag of clean laundry slung over his shoulder.
-Behind him, socks and underwear fell regularly out of a big rip, forming a line back up to his house.
+I’d have never thought it was possible, but the extra-large nickels must have done the trick, because later that day, I watched Sheldon walk up the lane from the laundry building with a huge black garbage bag of clean laundry slung over his shoulder.
+Behind him, socks and underwear fell regularly out of a big rip, forming a trail behind him.